cscorley/triage/paper/sections/03_changesets.md

 \ref{fig:changeset-triage} illustrates the dual-document extraction approach.

 The document extraction process for the developer corpus is straightforward.
-Following @Matter-etal_2009, each developer will have their own document consisting of an aggregation of changesets they have committed to the source code repository.
+Following @Matter-etal_2009, each developer has their own document consisting of an aggregation of changesets they have committed to the source code repository.
 That is, a document representing a developer consists of only words that developer has changed.
-There may be weighting schemes to this [@Shokripour-etal_2013], such as only considering words which they have added or removed, while ignoring context words.

 The right side of Figure \ref{fig:changeset-triage} illustrates the retrieval process.
 The key intuition to our methodology is that a topic model such as LDA